-IEM-Sudan and 200 former ernment of Sudan, UNAMID On 2 November 2014, former combatants from the Justice and Equality Movement (JEM)-Sudan participate in a demobilisation programme organized by the Sudan Disarmament Demobilisation and Reintegration Commission (SDDRC) with support from UNAMID UNDP and WFP.
+On 2 November 2014, former combatants from the Justice and Equality Movement-Sudan participate in a demobilisation programme organized by the Sudan Disarmament Demobilisation and Reintegration Commission with support from UNAMID, UNDP and WFP.
 Photo by Hamid Abdulsalam, UNAMID.

-The disarmament, detion (DDR) programme is On his part, the Qatari Ampart of the final security ar-Sudan in 2011.
+The disarmament, demobilisation and reintegration (DDR) programme is part of the final security arrangements included in the DDPD.